Common Web Design Mistakes To Avoid As A Web Designer

 Little to No Call To Action (CTA)

 Not having any CTAs is a fairly common web design mistake that can easily confuse your clients.
 In a few worse scenarios, their absence can get your clients lost in your web pages.
 Where do they click when they want to learn more about the services you offer?
 How can they subscribe to your newsletter?
-Without a CTA to guide them towards a specific goal, they’ll be left to wander endlessly and possibly lose interest—a costly price to pay for a simple web design mistake.
+Without a CTA to guide them towards a specific goal, they’ll be left to wander endlessly and possibly lose interest—a costly price to pay for a simple web redesign mistake.

 Provide your clients with the necessary text, button, or pop-up form.
 Whether your goal is to gain more subscribers, generate more leads, or get more clients to checkout, you’ll need one CTA that lets them seal the deal.
 Don’t overcomplicate the process they have to go through.
 Oftentimes, you can place a button with a single word like “Subscribe” and that can get the job done.